LukePappa/Ourism/synthesis.md

-"This" may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
-Everything present at the inception of the universe perceives a world in which it grows in awareness of "this".
+This may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.